bunsenstraat/remix-learneth-plugin/docs/setting_up_your_repository.md

 # Setting up your repository

 You can create your own workshops that can be imported in the plugin.
-When importing a github repo the plugin will look for a directory structure describing the workshops.
+When importing a github repo the plugin will look for a directory structure describing the tutorials.

 Take a look at this example:
 <a href="https://github.com/ethereum/remix-workshops" target="_blank">Remix workshops repository</a>